 Finally, anyone planning to go to college needs to learn the ins and outs of student loan repayment.
 Before signing on the dotted line, learn about the different repayment plans for federal loans and private loans.
 Plus, you should estimate how big your monthly payment will be after graduation.

-“If it looks like you or your child may need to borrow for school, understand how the loan works and look for ways to control the cost,” Joe DePaulo, co-founder of College Ave Student Loans said.
+“If it looks like you or your child may need to borrow for school, understand how the loan works and look for ways to control the cost,” Joe DePaulo, co-founder of College Ave Student Loans, says.
 “Discuss interest rates with them, and how this affects the money you borrow.”

 It’s all too easy to take out more than you need and end up in debt for decades.
 By understanding what repayment will look like, you’ll be more prepared to deal with it.
 Plus, you can search for ways to minimize student loans, whether by applying for scholarships or choosing a low-cost college.